leandreDev/utils/README.md

 - conf?: any;
 ```

-> Used has base iterface to pass instance (depencie) throught the application
+> Used has base interface to pass instance (depencies) throught the application

 ## Class: UtilsSecu